truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 ### Bulk Actions

-The **Bulk Action** dropdown list allows you to apply actions to one more applications installed and running on your system.
+The **Bulk Action** dropdown list allows you to apply actions to one or more applications installed and running on your system.
 Options are **Start All Selected**, **Stop All Selected**, **Upgrade All Selected**, and **Delete All Selected**.

 {{< trueimage src="/images/SCALE/Apps/InstalledAppsBulkActions.png" alt="Installed Applications Bulk Actions" id="Installed Applications Bulk Actions" >}}